kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords-as-microservice/ords-as-microservice.md

 8. Modify the function in such a way that instead of getting data by executing the SQL, it should fetch data from the provided ORDS URL.

-    In order to achieve that, uncomment the function call
+    In order to achieve that, uncomment the function call below:
     ````
     <copy>
     Vector v = getProductCountByCategoryOrds();